murdacg1/neural_networks_for_hand_pose_recognition_based_on_armband_electrical_signals/README.md

 Data overview

-The data consists of synchronised sensor readings and labels from multiple sequences of different gestures and hand movements collected for one hand collected at approx. 50Hz.
+The data consists of synchronized sensor readings and labels from multiple sequences of different gestures and hand movements collected for one hand collected at approx. 50Hz.
 The sensor data/features consists of 30-dimensional vectors (the number of channels in our current wristband) and 5-dimensional groundtruth/labels vectors (the number of fingers in a hand).
 Thus, each sequence is composed of a feature vector X (t x 30) and a label vector Y (t x 5).
 The sensors readings are collected at 10-bit resolution, [0, 1024].

 Goal of this project